This Mongolian horse bow is ideal for adult use and has a smooth draw to 30".

 Colour may vary please choose options to see available bow colour

 The Toth Mongolian horse bow is perfect for people who want a powerful horse bow with smooth draw all the way through the shot.
-This range also has reinforced limb tips.
 Fast and powerful Mongolian Horse bow by Toth, ideal for target, hunting or mounted archery.

 The ancient Mongols developed this style with its distinctive bridge on which the string rests.
 The string gets a little extra 'punch' when it hits against the bridge, translating into higher arrow velocity and power.